Best water filters for hard water: buyers guide

 The main types of water filters

-Jug filters are the “starter pack” of water filtering.
+Filter jugs are the “starter pack” of water filtering.
 You fill them from the tap, wait a minute or two, and pour.
 No installation, no fuss, and they genuinely improve taste.

 They’re ideal if you want filtered water on a budget or you’re not ready to commit to a plumbing upgrade.
 The only catch is how often you need to refill them and how heavy they are when full.